tldr-pages/tldr/pages/common/rnm.md

 `rnm -ns '/fn/ some text to add' oldfile`

-- Rename all by appending index to file names:
+- Rename all files in the current directory appending an index to the filename:

 `rnm -ns '/n/ /i/./e/' ./*`